On the Sauna page, I said:

 I have described something of the experience on the Eczema page.
 Apart from my faith, it is probably the one thing that has had the most impact on my life.
 People would regularly react badly when they saw my skin, and sometimes they would not want to touch me in case they caught it.
 So I tended to keep my skin covered up when possible.
 I tended to wear long sleeve shirts, even in the middle of Summer.
 When friends went swimming, I did something else.

 So I kept myself covered up as much as possible.
-I never encountered nudity in others, and, usually, only took off my own clothes to have a bath - an experience that was always painful, and led to my skin being irritated and a particularly bad night's sleep.
+I never encountered nudity in others, and, usually, only took off my own clothes to have a bath - an experience that was always painful, which led to my skin being even more irritated than usual, and was always followed by a particularly bad night's sleep.

 At school, I was intensely 'modest'.
 As well as generally trying to avoid letting people seeing my skin, I would always try to ensure that my genitals were covered up - even in the changing room of the school's swimming pool.
 It became slightly easier when we got older and used the local public swimming baths, as everyone had their own individual changing cubicle.
 But the deep 'need' to avoid nudity in front of anyone else remained.